chrislo27/RhythmHeavenRemixEditor/README.md

 Rhythm Heaven is not my property—it is the intellectual property of Nintendo.<br>
 This program is **NOT** endorsed nor sponsored in any way by Nintendo.<br>
 All used properties of Nintendo (such as names, audio, graphics, etc.) in this software are not intended to maliciously infringe trademark rights.<br>
+All other trademarks and assets are property of their respective owners.
 This is a community project and this is available for others to use however they like (abiding by the code's GPL-3.0 license), for free.